describo/crate-builder-component/README.identifiers.md

 > If you have a reference to an entity in your crate that does not resolve to a URL or something
 > inside the crate, Describo will create Thing entities and that's probably not what you want.
 The
-> answer is that you need to ensure that all of your references either resolved to something in the
+> answer is that you need to ensure that all of your references either resolve to something in the
 > crate (with valid identifiers as Describo doesn't do any data fixing) or be a valid URL so that
 > the additional entries it adds make sense.